MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-json-formats.md

 Azure Data Explorer supports two JSON file formats:

 * `json`: Line separated JSON.
 Each line in the input data has exactly one JSON record.
+This format supports parsing of comments and single-quoted properties.
 For more information, see [JSON Lines](https://jsonlines.org/).
-However, unlike the JSON Lines specification, this format supports parsing of comments and single-quoted properties.
 * `multijson`: Multi-lined JSON.
 The parser ignores the line separators and reads a record from the previous position to the end of a valid JSON.
 This format supports parsing of comments, single-quoted properties, and newlines.

 > [!NOTE]